umershaikh123/Hacktoberfest/README.md

 - Don't use filthy words and be welcome for beginners and other people in this community.
 - Everbody is welcomed
+- make proper folder of your project in the following respective fields like blockchain , web development ... etc
+- all the code you contribute should be yours

  <br/>